ing-bank/lion/README.md

 # How to migrate components documentation

 ## Lion Portal
+In this section there are steps for migrating a component directly from `https://github.com/ing-bank/lion/tree/master/docs` to Astro portal.
 For the sake of the example let's migrate a button component from https://github.com/ing-bank/lion/tree/master/docs/components/button.
 Here are the steps:

 * Migrate assets and extensions
     * In this repo create a directory called `public/components/button`.
 The name should match the component directory name.
 Note files in `/public` directory are going to be available at runtime by URL  `host:port/`.
 F.e. `public/components/button/src/icon.svg.js` is available by URL `host:port/components/button/src/icon.svg.js`